Best Advertising Options for Small Businesses

 Publish Great Content

 It’d be neglectful not to mention the importance of kick-ass content.
 If you can create it yourself, all the better (isn’t free always better?).
 Even if writing isn’t your strong point, you shouldn’t have too much trouble getting someone on your team to crank out some articles for your blog.
 Try top 10 lists, tip collections, best practices for your industry, etc.

 Video content is really valuable, and while it can cost big bucks to get professional YouTube videos produced, there’s nothing wrong with giving it a shot yourself or hiring a film student off craigslist.
 Wistia offers a great video tutorial showing you how to shoot expert-looking footage on your regular old iPhone!
 If videos sounds like too much of a challenge, try making slide decks and sharing them on slideShare.

 While massive campaigns may be out of your budget, there are often discounts and coupons floating around for paid Facebook ads or Google ads.
 Some web hosting services offer advertising discount codes as part of their membership offering.
 Check and see if yours does.

 Reddit, a bare-bones social network self-titled as the “front page of the internet,” can be a powerful too when used strategically.
-Reddit is composed of a very tech-savvy audience that bristles at any obvious marketing tactics.
+It is composed of a very tech-savvy audience that bristles at any obvious marketing tactics.

 To win Reddit, share only truly awesome content, and post only to extreme niches.
 In Reddit, there are subcategories (known as subreddits) that deal with some of the narrowest, most specific interests in existence.
 There’s a subreddit for lockpicking (/r/lockpicking), a subreddit for unicycles (/r/unicycling).
 Find our niche and dominate.